 The new all-weather carriageway has a design life of 25 years and has been constructed using aggregates sourced from local quarries.

-In addition to the seal extension of the road, United Civil completed the civil works associated with the $6m upgrade of visitor facilities at Cape Reinga for the Department of Conservation.
+In addition to the seal extension of the road, we completed the civil works associated with the $6m upgrade of visitor facilities at Cape Reinga for the Department of Conservation.

 - construction of two new car parking areas